-- The nature of heating purchases accounted for under scope 2 changed in 2022.
-Heating from Energy Recovery Units (ERU) or non-ERU are therefore no longer included in the calculation of Scope 2 emissions.
+- The nature of heating purchases accounted for under scope 2 changed since 2022.
+Heating from Energy Recovery Units (ERU) or non-ERU is no longer included in the calculation of Scope 2 emissions.
 ENGIE is therefore in line with French practices in this area, as set out in the methodology of the Syndicat National du Chauffage Urbain (the French national district heating syndicate - SNCU) in response to the annual survey on Heating and Cooling Networks.
 This survey serves as national statistics for the Ministry of Energy Transition and the basis of calculation for CO2 content and the EnRR rate of each network published in the energy performance diagnosis decree.
 Heating purchases taken into account only relate to heating produced excluding ERU.
 Based on MWh purchased, an average loss rate of 16.5% supplied by the SNCU is used to recognize MWh of heat lost during transmission and calculate scope 2.
 In 2022, heating purchased generated excluding ERU represented 8.11% of all heating acquired.
-In the absence of historical data to distinguish between ERU heating and non-ERU heating, the same percentage has been applied retrospectively since 2015 for the sake of consistency. - Two methodological changes that occurred in 2022 had a significant impact on Scope 2 in particular, with retroactive effect from 2015.
-It concerned the exclusion of the heat recovered from ERUs and the change in the status of pumped storage stations from electricity production facilities to batteries.
-As a result of the restatement that followed, Scope 2 in 2021 dropped from 1,903,934 tCO2eq to 552,962 tCO2eq (-71%) while scope in 2020 dropped from $2,330,625 \text{ tCO}2\text{eq}$ to $613,714 \text{ tCO}2\text{eq}$ (- 73.7%).
-To measure the impact of these measures, the decrease compared with 2021 was the result of the change in pumped storage of roughly -37% and by the change in heat from the ERUs of 34%.
+In the absence of historical data to distinguish between ERU heating and non-ERU heating, the same percentage has been applied retrospectively since 2015 for the sake of consistency. - Two methodological changes have occurred since 2022 on Scope 2, with retroactive effect from 2015.
+These include the exclusion of recovered heat from ERU and the transition of pumped storage stations from the status of electricity production facilities to that of batteries. - In 2023, two methodological changes were made to Scope 2.
+The first was the taking into account of losses on electricity transmission networks.
+The second was the addition of market-based Scope 2 in the reporting (in addition to the information related to location-based electricity networks).
+For market-based, a green emission factor is applied to electricity consumption for which the Group has certificates or guarantees of renewable origin.
+The country-specific electricity network emission factors for the calculation of "location-based" emissions and "green" emission factors are taken from the ENERDATA database and data from the European Network of Transmission System Operators for Electricity (ENTSO-E).
+Residual emission factors were by our marketer, GEMS (Global calculated Management & Sales), based on AIB (Association of Issuing Bodies) data.
+The data used are the composition of the residual mix and its percentage in relation to the network